 Are you wondering if you have been infected by fleas?
 Find out how you can know in the section below.

 How Do You Know If You Have Been Infected By Fleas?

 Intense scalp itching followed by the appearance of red welts, bumps, or pus-filled blisters (usually on the neck or scalp) can be symptoms of flea bites.
 Individuals allergic to flea saliva may experience irritation, redness, and scalp inflammation.
-If the irritation and redness last up to 3 days or more, consult your doctor.
+If the irritation and redness last up to 3 days or more, consult your doctor or a dermatology expert.

 How To Treat Fleas In Human Hair?

 - Tea Tree Oil: Adding tea tree essential oil to your shampoo can help curb flea infestation.
-The oil is traditionally used (in its diluted form) to eliminate fleas in pets and on carpets, couches, etc. Anecdotal evidence suggests that tea tree oil is effective in removing fleas from pets and human hair.
+The oil is traditionally used (in its diluted form) to eliminate fleas in pets and on carpets, couches, etc. Research suggests that tea tree oil is effective in managing fleas (2).